Deposit Protection Service > How to have a successful tenancy from start to finish > Gathering evidence

 2) Signed check-in and check-out inventory reports*

-The adjudicator uses check-in and check-out reports to compare the property condition at the beginning and end of the tenancy.
-Reports that have been signed by all parties carry more weight as evidence, showing everyone agrees with the description of the property.
-Unsigned reports can't be verified, making it more likely the claim is rejected.
+Check-in and check-out reports can be used to compare the property condition at the beginning and end of the tenancy.
+It's important the reports are signed by all parties showing everyone agrees with the description of the property.
+Signed reports hold more weight as evidence, whereas unsigned reports can't be verified, making it more likely the claim is rejected.

 3) Signed reports of periodic property inspections*

-Periodic property inspections are an opportunity to make sure it's being maintained, as well as identify any potential issues that could cause friction and potentially result in a dispute.
-These reports don't need to be as detailed as check-in/out reports but can add useful evidence in the event of a dispute.
+Periodic property inspections are an opportunity to make sure it's being maintained, as well as identify any potential issues.
+These reports don't need to be as detailed as check-in/out reports but can add useful evidence.

 4) Copies of any correspondence between the landlord and tenant